HomeomorphicHooligan/dotfiles/vim/README.md

   <img alt="Hex.pm" src="https://img.shields.io/hexpm/l/plug?color=green&label=LICENSE">
 </p>

-In this repository I will store all the **configuration files** that have relation with my **Vim text editor**.
+In this folder I will store all the **configuration files** that have relation with my **Vim text editor**.
 Vim is a very configurable console text editor, so it has different files that you can use to modify.
 You can learn more about Vim [here](https://www.vim.org/).

-As an operating system, I use [Ubuntu 2](https://ubuntu.com), so some of the settings in this repository **may not work the same on different Linux distributions** or even on different operating systems.
+As an operating system, I use [Elementary OS](https://elementary.io), so some of the settings in this repository **may not work the same on different Linux distributions** or even on different operating systems.

 I use **Vundle-vim** as a plugin manager, you can read more about Vundle-vim in its GitHub [repository](https://github.com/VundleVim/Vundle.vim).
 You can also use another package manager like [vim-plug](https://github.com/junegunn/vim-plug).